Description

 Link with the territory

-The peculiarity of the Südtiroler Marille GI and/or Marille dell’Alto Adige GI is due to the choice of the raw materials; the exclusive production in an area with a high environmental value as the Autonomous Province of Südtirol/Alto Adige is the secular experience of the its “master distillers” together with the continuous improvement of the production cycle.
+The unique characteristics of Südtiroler Marille GI and/or Marille dell’Alto Adige GI lies in the choice of raw materials, in the fact that the autonomous Province of Südtirol/Alto Adige – the only area it is produced in – is of high environmental value, as well as in the secular experience of the “master distillers” and the continuous improvement of the production cycle.

 Legislative information

-Geographical Indication Südtiroler Marille or Marille dell’Alto Adige is registered in the Annex III of Regulation (EC) n.
-110/2008 on the definition, description, presentation, labelling and the protection of Geographical Indications of spirit drinks and repealing Council Regulation (EEC) No 1576/89 (published in the Official Journal of the EU of 13 February 2008; L. 39) as modified by the Reg.
-(EC) 1067/2016 and by Reg.
+The Südtiroler Marille or Marille dell’Alto Adige Geographical Indication is registered in Annex III of Regulation (EC) No. 110/2008 on the definition, description, presentation, labelling and protection of Geographical Indications of spirit drinks and repealing Council Regulation (EEC) No. 1576/89 (published in the OJEU L. 39 of 13.02.2008), as modified by EC Reg.
+1067/2016 and Reg.
 674/2019.
-Notwithstanding the entry in force of the new Reg.
-UE 787/2019 which is replacing Reg.
-110/2008 and that applies to GIs from 8 june 2019, Annex III still stand until the creation of GI’s Register referred to in article 33 of the new law.
-Generally, article 24 paragraph 1 of Regulation 787/2019 provides that for every Geographical Indication has to be presented a technical file containing requirements requested by article 24 itself.
-In Italy the approval and presentation procedure of technical files is defined by Ministry of Agricultural, Food and Forestry Policies decree of May 13, 2010.
-The Südtiroler Marille GI and/or Marille dell’Alto Adige GI technical file is contained in the Ministry of Agricultural, Food and Forestry Policies decree of July 31, 2014 (published in the Italian Official Journal n.
-186 of August 12, 2014).
+Notwithstanding the entry into force of the new EU Reg.
+787/2019, which repeals Reg.
+110/2008 and – as far as GIs are concerned – has been applied since 8 June 2019, Annex III will continue to apply until the creation of the GI Register referred to in art.
+33 of the new regulation.
+Generally, article 24, paragraph 1 of Regulation 787/2019 states that for every single Geographical Indication a technical file containing the requirements set out in the same article must be presented to the European Commission.
+The technical file for Südtiroler Marille GI and/or Marille dell’Alto Adige GI is contained in the decree issued by the Ministry of Agricultural, Food and Forestry Policies on 31 July 2014 (published in the Italian Official Journal no. 186 of 12.08.2014).